 - What fees do I need to pay?
 If your existing cards come with foreign transaction fees, look for one that does not.
 Paying in Sterling outside of the UK might come with currency conversion fees.

 - How will I get cash?
 Using your debit card at an ATM is the simplest way to access your own money.
-You can carry cash with you.
-Exchanging Sterling to liras is easy and you’ll get several options.
+Most shops and restaurants won’t accept cheques.
+Exchanging Sterling to Euros is easy and you’ll get several options.

 How to use a credit card in …